isLonerism/managed-resource-operator/README.md

 ## Deployment

 Deploying Managed Resource Operator within your cluster is pretty straightforward.
+Note:
-Note that the operator will need to be deployed in the **managed-resource-operator-system** namespace.
+- The operator will need to be deployed in the **managed-resource-operator-system** namespace.
+- `make deploy` and `make certs` commands will attempt to **create and sign the webhook certificate using your cluster's CA**

 #### Prerequisites